 It ends TODAY.
 Here.
 The cycle ends when you, Regent Lord, and you, Lady Proudmoore, turn from one another.
 And walk.
 Away

-- The Worf Effect: Gets hits with this a lot, he was possessed by the Sha, beaten by the Mogu, and later wounded by Garrosh and his Kor'kon guard.
+- The Worf Effect: Gets hits with this a lot to showcase the threat of the foe, being possessed by the Sha of Hatred, beaten within an inch of his life by the Mogu, and later wounded by Garrosh.

-- Your Mom: Takes a shot at Garrosh's father to goad him into anger, though substitutes mom for dad.
+- Your Mom: Substituting mom for dad, he takes a shot at Garrosh's father to goad him into anger.

 "Things are going to get worse before they get better.
 Only by working together can we overcome the darkness.
 All that stands in our way... is pride."

 Shaohao was the last emperor of Pandaria.
 Ten-thousand years ago, during the War Of The Ancients